gargshashwat987/APARTMENT-REGISTERY/README.md

 # APARTMENT-REGISTERY
-This website allows users to book or enquire about our new apartments opening.
+This website allows users to book or enquire about our new apartments opening. <br/>
+We will contact the interested people asap.

 # Prograamming Languages used: <br />
 1. HTML <br />